nspcc-dev/neo-go/docs/vm.md

   help         display help
-  ip           Show current instruction istack       Show invocation stack contents loadavm      Load an avm script into the VM loadgo       Compile and load a Go file into the VM loadhex      Load a hex-encoded script string into the VM ops          Dump opcodes of the current loaded program
+  ip           Show current instruction istack       Show invocation stack contents loadnef      Load an avm script in NEF format into the VM loadgo       Compile and load a Go file into the VM loadhex      Load a hex-encoded script string into the VM ops          Dump opcodes of the current loaded program